-This 9 mile walk in beautiful mid-Eskdale at first follows the valley side with enchanting, constantly changing views.
+This 9 mile walk (4.5 miles if the train or bus is taken) in beautiful mid-Eskdale at first follows the valley side with enchanting, constantly changing views.
 The return is along the riverside where the surroundings are more intimate yet just as harmonious.

 The car park by Lealholm Bridge is our starting point.
 Resisting the village's many charms you should head up the steep road to Whitby, past two churches and over the railway line.